Sreejit7/Sreejit7/README.md

 -  Software Engineer passionate about building things on the web
 -  UI enthusiast,⚛️ lover
--  Currently learning Next.js, TypeScript
+-  Currently learning Next.js, Angular
 -  I'm a avid ⚽ fan & Madridista!

 <!-- ### Currently Listening to 🎧